 What do I need to do to compete?

-Write a 10-page essay on two related objects in the Kelsey Museum.
-One object must be selected from a group of 10 artifacts available for hands-on examination (see below) and the other is selected from the Kelsey Museum’s permanent display.
-The essay should be based on a combination of close examination of the objects themselves and detailed research.
-The goal of the essay should be to shed light on (a) the actual objects, (b) what they tell us about the ancient world, and (c) how the two objects relate to each other by highlighting both similarities and differences.
+Write a 5-10 page essay on two related objects in the Kelsey Museum.
+One object must be selected from a group of 10 artifacts available for hands-on examination (see below) and the other must be selected from the Kelsey Museum’s permanent display.
+The essay should be based on a combination of close examination of the objects themselves and detailed research, with the goal of shedding light on (a) the actual objects, and (b) what they tell us about the ancient world.

 Questions to be discussed may include:

-● What do they tell us about the lives – the gender, the age, the social standing – of their producers and consumers?
+- What do they tell us about the lives – gender, age, ethnicity, social standing – of their producers and consumers?

-● What can we learn from the histories of these objects themselves, such as objects originally made for a practical purpose, but later used as grave offerings?
+- What can we learn from the histories of these objects themselves, such as objects originally made for a practical purpose — lamps, for example — but later used as grave offerings?

 What are the 10 objects?